-If you’re looking for something to give as a group to your pastor, and a bundle of notes won’t suffice, my number 2 ultimate pastor appreciation gift idea is:
+If you’re looking for something to give as a group to your pastor, and a bundle of notes won’t suffice, my next 2 ultimate pastor appreciation gift ideas are:

 - a weekend off.
 Find coverage for each of your pastor and his or her spouse’s weekend duties.
 Arrange for a guest speaker, find a different Sabbath School teacher, ask the head elder to cover vespers, and find a different hostess for potluck.
 Plan in advance!
 Put it in the bulletin, and gently remind your fellow church members to please redirect their phone calls to the deacons, elders, or (even better) to wait a few days and take care of it on Monday.
 Offer to watch the kids!
 Don’t be offended if they don’t show up to church.
 Don’t ask them what they’ll be doing.
 If they DO show up, greet them, treat them like plain old church members, and don’t ask them to take care of anything last minute.

 Here are some other great pastor appreciation month gift ideas that real ministry families have received and really loved (or mentioned they would like to receive):

 - a date night.
 If your pastor has a spouse, provide concert tickets and/or a gift card to a nice restaurant.
 Plan for childcare, if necessary.
 Your pastor and his or her spouse will love the special time together, especially if church members know not to call during this time!
 If you’re not sure they’ll want a babysitter to watch the kiddos: Send them boxed date (or subscription)–here’s a faith-based option.

 - a mini-vacation.
 One pastor’s spouse I asked mentioned that this was among her family’s favorite pastor appreciation gifts.
 This is perfect for taking gift #2 to the next level.
 Throw in a place to stay, a gas card or two, and some spending money (and/or childcare), and you’ve got a fantastic and memorable gift sure to recharge your pastor for more great ministry.